-The core of this course deals with asset management for private investors in an international context.
+The core of this course deals with asset management for institutional investors in an international context.
 We will cover the structure of the delegated investment markets around the world with a focus on the U.S. and Europe.
-The focus will be on traditional mutual funds and related products.
+The focus will be on traditional mutual funds and third-party asset management.
 Besides the classical asset management theory, this course will place a great weight on the practical implementation of portfolio strategies and the problems that can arise.
 We will learn how to measure the performance of investment strategies and of fund managers.
 Furthermore, behavioral aspects (irrational behavior of mutual fund investors and managers) will be discussed.
-Finally, we discuss recent trends in asset management, e.g. responsible investing (ESG) as well as crypto currencies and Decentralized Finance (De-Fi).
+Finally, we discuss recent trends in asset management, e.g., responsible investing (ESG) as well as crypto currencies and Decentralized Finance (De-Fi).

-After the completion of this course, students will have gained a thorough understanding of the mutual fund industry.
+After the completion of this course, students will have gained a thorough understanding of the mutual fund industry and institutional asset management with a bias towards quantitatively driven asset management.
 They will be familiar with the necessary tools to manage a mutual fund themselves, advise mutual fund investors, invest in mutual funds, and to work in the management of a mutual fund company.